Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

     -   #### Structure

-        -   The stucture of the website was purposely designed to maintain a fluid, consistent display throughout as to not look cluttered, easy to navigate and easy to find                 what you are looking for.
+        -   The structure of the website was purposely designed to maintain a fluid, consistent display throughout as to not look cluttered, easy to navigate and easy to find                 what you are looking for.

     -   #### Pages: All pages contained the following elements.
         -   Header/Footer: Defining clean and simple navigation to what the user is looking for.